webtiming/timingsrc/doc/exp_windowsequencer.md

 - [Sequencer API](api_sequencer.html)
 - [Sequencer Usage](usage_sequencer.html)

-The Interval Sequencer provides enter and exit events based on a moving interval.
-Interval endpoints are implemented by two timing objects.
+The Sequencer may also provide enter and exit events based on a moving window.
+Window endpoints are implemented by two timing objects.
 The two endpoints may therefore be controlled independently, though in this demo they are not.
 Instead, SkewConverter is used to skew a root timing object (by -5 and +4) to create two new (but dependent) timingobjects.
-The Interval Sequencer may be helpful for timed prefetching, visualization of a sliding window of timed data, etc.
+Window sequencing may be helpful for timed prefetching, visualization of a sliding window of timed data, etc.

 #### Demo